 That is, the righteous will be clothed in certain shining garments with which the righteous will be adorned.

 Sinners will walk about naked.
 Therefore, you may have seen on icons of the Last Judgment, how they depict sinners, remember?
 Naked in the fire, remember, they are depicted, right?
 And the righteous, on the contrary, are depicted clothed in all icons, right?
 This is the clothing of their righteousness.
 Clothing is the righteousness of the saints, so it is said about the Church, the bride.
-This is chapter 19 of the book of Revelation: "It was given to her to clothe herself in fine linen, bright and clean; for the fine linen is the righteous acts of the saints."
-(Revelation: 19; 8)
+This is chapter 19 of the book of Revelation: "And to her it was granted to be arrayed in fine linen, clean and bright, for the fine linen is the righteous acts of the saints" (Revelation 19:8).

 "Then the end, when He hands over the kingdom to the God and Father, when He has abolished all rule and all authority and power."
-(1 Corinthians: 15; 24) - that is, in the end, after the Judgment, when death is cast into the fiery gehenna, every rule and every authority and power will be abolished.
+(1 Corinthians 15:24) - that is, in the end, after the Judgment, when death is cast into the fiery gehenna, every rule and every authority and power will be abolished.
 The end of the world will come when Christ hands over the Kingdom to God the Father.
 Whom will He hand over?
 Us.
 Therefore it is said that He will confess before the Father.
 Understand, right?
 He will present each of us to God the Father.
 He will present us Personally.
 By the way, this is Personal communion.
 Therefore we will see God face to Face.
 This is promised to us.

-"For He must reign until He has put all His enemies under His feet.
-The last enemy that will be abolished is death.
-For He has put all things in subjection under His feet.
-But when He says, 'All things are put in subjection,' it is evident that He is excepted who put all things in subjection to Him.
-When all things are subjected to Him, then the Son Himself also will be subjected to the One who subjected all things to Him, so that God may be all in all."
-(First Epistle to the Corinthians: 15; 25-28)
+"For He must reign till He has put all enemies under His feet.
+The last enemy that will be destroyed is death.
+For 'He has put all things under His feet.'
+But when He says 'all things are put under Him,' it is evident that He who put all things under Him is excepted.
+Now when all things are made subject to Him, then the Son Himself will also be subject to Him who put all things under Him, that God may be all in all" (1 Corinthians 15:25–28).

 The Son will be subjected, not Himself, we talked about this last time, but He will be subjected through us - His members.
 As Blessed Augustine says, then on the day of resurrection one of the rewards of the Kingdom will appear.
 Do you know which one?
 That we will see the Church in its entirety.
 There will be the total Christ, head and body.
 There will be a universal assembly of all Christians.
 Can you imagine, right?
 The righteous.
 As Blessed John Chrysostom says, can you imagine the joy of meeting the Apostle Peter and Paul, talking with Isaiah, communing with Adam and Noah.
 Can you imagine, right?
 Well, it's interesting.
 And to have the eternal opportunity to blissfully commune with the Archangels and Angels.
 To be in communion with them.
 Together with them to form the great choir of the saved.